gwalkey/SQLTranscriptase/README.md

 Shoot me an email at dev@insyncva.com with suggestions/bugs

-These scripts use three main SQL Server tech
+These scripts use three main SQL Server technologies
 * TSQL
 * WMI
 * SMO

-SQLTranscriptase is a termed coined from Molecular Biology meaning the exporting of information,

-as when Jesus coded your DNA using proteins.
+<em>SQLTranscriptase</em> is a termed coined from Molecular Biology meaning the exporting of information, as when Jesus coded your DNA using proteins.

 Video Here:<br>
 http://usergroup.tv/videos/scripting-out-sql-server-for-documentation-and-disaster-recovery